troywilson/unifi-ipsec-updater/README.md

 ## Installation

 1. Configure your DNS provider with A records pointing to each end of the IPsec tunnels' external IP addresses.
+If you only need 1 IP address to be updated that will work too.

 2. Create a site-to-site VPN on the Unifi controller.